-Stress shows up in different ways for different people, but a common early-warning indicator is the frequent ill-timed “space out” session – you know, the moments when you’re there, but not really all there.
+Stress shows up differently for different people, but a common early-warning indicator is the frequent ill-timed “space out” session – you know, the moments when you’re there but not all there.

-It happens to everyone: the daydream filled business meeting that offers co-workers a non-responsive blank-stare in exchange for their inquiry or the working lunch that has you absentmindedly scarfing down a bag of chips.
-Oh the sadness and dismay when you reach expectedly into an empty bag.
-They’re both indications that you’re on autopilot, but the biggest one perhaps is when you unwittingly talk to yourself.
+It happens to everyone: the daydream-filled business meeting that offers co-workers a blank stare in exchange for their inquiry or the working lunch that has you absentmindedly scarfing down a bag of chips.
+Oh, the sadness and dismay when you reach hopefully into an empty bag.
+They’re both indications that you’re on autopilot, but the biggest one is when you unwittingly talk to yourself.

 Everyone has competition.
-Whether you’re seeking a job, running a business, or vying for a promotion or bigger bonus there are others looking to capture the same thing.
-Life isn’t a zero sum game, but resources and opportunities aren’t infinite either – especially if operating in a corporate structure.
+Whether you’re seeking a job, running a business, or vying for a promotion or bigger bonus, there are always others looking to capture the same thing.
+Life isn’t a zero-sum game, but resources and opportunities aren’t infinite, especially if operating in a corporate structure.
 If you want to stand out from the competition, you must be able to recall and articulate what makes you valuable.

-A success journal gets you in the habit of crafting key accomplishments — complete with ROI metrics that can be used during your performance review or, if switching companies, on your resume, and during the interview process.
-When things are going well for you, document the wins.
-These proof points can act as a success savings account.
+Writing can help make that happen.
+A success journal gets you in the habit of crafting key accomplishments — complete with ROI metrics.
+You can reference these wins during your performance review or, if switching companies, during the interview process.
+So remember, when things are going well for you, document the wins.

-- When Things Are Bad: We all have gripes.
-No employer, manager, or team is perfect and even little things can grate on our nerves to the point where they become actual stressors.
-Rather than go negative and exacerbate the situation through negative self talk and gossip, try to see your beef as an unattended to opportunity.
+We all have gripes.
+No employer, manager, or team is perfect, and even little things can grate on our nerves to the point where they become legitimate stressors.
+Rather than go negative and exacerbate the situation through negative self-talk and gossip, try to see your beef as an unattended opportunity.

-Writing down both your wins and challenges will not only help you capitalize on the first and best the second, it will also allow you to earn back the mindshare spent on stress-induced space outs.
-This in turn will amp up your productivity and allow more white space for truly creative pursuits.
+Writing can help you capitalize on your wins and overcome your challenges.
+It will also allow you to earn back the mindshare spent on stress-induced space-outs.
+These actions will amp up your productivity and allow more white space for truly creative pursuits.